Chart Color Schemes

 Drouin has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects likely to impact the area.
-Key projects are Drouin Fields Estate, Highfields, The Fairways Estate, and Drouin Primary School Upgrade and Modernisation.
-Below is a list detailing those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 12 projects likely impacting the region.
+Major initiatives include Drouin Fields Estate, Highfields, The Fairways Estate, and Drouin Primary School Upgrade and Modernisation.
+Projects of particular relevance are listed below.

 Professional plan users can use the search below to filter and access additional projects.